juliettesalom/digital-writing-folio/exercises.md

 - APX - Accessible Player Experiences
 - colour contrast/alternative text can be considered for accessibility
 - colour contrast checker - compare the foreground/background colours that it has enough of ratio to be visible to readers

+## Week 10, 11, 12

+Work on creative work: The Bug